Policies - Sustainable Australia Party

 Policy: Achieve an independent, trustworthy and diverse media industry.

-Includes: Support high quality Australian content across all media genres | More
+Key policy methods: Support high quality Australian content across all media genres | Empower the media watchdog to properly address media bias and misinformation

 Planning & Development